 The NFPA report found that from 2003-2017, most fires occurred at middle, junior and high schools (42 percent), followed by elementary schools (38 percent); preschools and daycares (12 percent); and other, non-adult schools (8 percent).

-The top four leading causes of school fires were intentional fires, kitchen fires, children playing with heat sources such as matches and lighters, and fires caused by heating equipment malfunctions.
+The leading cause of school fires were intentional fires.
+The other top causes of school fires were kitchen fires, children playing with heat sources such as matches and lighters, and fires caused by heating equipment malfunctions.
 Fires caused by careless smoking was also a factor in some middle and high school fires but not in elementary school fires.

 The figure below illustrates that there were some differences between elementary schools and secondary schools (middle and high schools) in terms of the percentage of fires associated with each cause.
 However, the top four causes were the same across both age groups.
 In the following sections, we’ll take a closer look at each.